HazzyJC/HazzysMediaDownloader/README.md

-# HazzysMediaDownloader
+# Hazzy's Media Downloader
-Hazzy's Media Downloader provides a quick and easy way to upload videos you find online to discord.
+Hazzy's Media Downloader provides a quick and easy way to upload videos you find online to [discord](discord.com).

 ## Synopsis
 Find a funny youtube video?
 Something you want to share with your friends from twitter?
 A hillarious meme you find on tiktok?